cornell-orie/ORSuite/ORSuite_Experiment_Guide.md

 ## Agents

 The agents section of the code specifies the algorithms used in the experiment.
 These agents are later ran against each other to see which ones are most effective for the simulation.
-Each experiment uses multiple agents.
-Many of the agents overlap between environments, but they each have a unique set.

 A common agents throughout different experiments is:
 - `Random` implements the randomized RL algorithm, which selects an action uniformly at random from the action space.
 In particular, the algorithm stores an internal copy of the environment’s action space and samples uniformly at random from it.